Volkskörper: Body national in Nazism

 In Nazi Germany, these different lines of development were combined.
 The "people's body" was often synonymous with the "racial" structure of a "people".
-In Mein Kampf, Adolf Hitler used the concept of the body national both in anti-Semitic and in racial hygiene and anti-Marxist contexts as a reference for alleged illness and poisoning.
+In Mein Kampf, Adolf Hitler used the concept of the body national both in antisemitic and in racial hygiene and anti-Marxist contexts as a reference for alleged illness and poisoning.
 The law for the prevention of genetically ill offspring was justified with the "will of the government" to "purify the national body and gradually eradicate the pathological genetic makeup".

 Population scientists like Friedrich Burgdörfer understood the people's bodies during Nazism explicitly in a völkisch sense, not just as "population":

 This "people" is not – like the "population" – an amorphous sum of individuals, but an organic structure, an organism.
 We rightly and deliberately speak of a people's body, a people's body, the cells of which are not the individual individuals in their isolation, but the families who belong to the same people in terms of blood and race as well as language, customs and culture. ...
 Thus the people does not just consist of the sum of the current living comrades, but everything that was, is and will be of the same blood belongs to it.